4d/docs/website/translated_docs/pt/FormObjects/properties_Object.md

 ## Variable Calculation

 This property sets the type of calculation to be done in a [column footer](listbox_overview.md#list-box-footers) area.
-> The calculation for footers can also be set using the `LISTBOX SET FOOTER CALCULATION` 4D command.
+> Ó cálculo de rodapés também pode ser definido com o comando 4D `LISTBOX SET FOOTER CALCULATION`.

 There are several types of calculations available.
 The following table shows which calculations can be used according to the type of data found in each column and indicates the type automatically affected by 4D to the footer variable (if it is not typed by the code):